-If the Naming pane has focus, the View by list will only be visible if you previously selected the Naming Guidelines naming analyzer from the General Options property page (Figure 3-14 on page 54).
-You can filter the viewing results by choosing one of the .NET Framework naming identifiers from the View by list.
+If the Naming pane has focus, the View by list is only visible if you previously selected the Naming Guidelines naming analyzer from the General Options property page (Figure 3-14 on page 56).
+Filter the viewing results by choosing one of the .NET Framework naming identifiers from the View by list.

-Note: Consult the DevPartner Code Review online help on how to make selections from the Include naming analysis for list on the Naming Guidelines property page (Figure 3-15 on page 55).
+Note: Consult the DevPartner Code Review online help on how to make selections from the Include naming analysis for list on the Naming Guidelines property page (Figure 3-15 on page 57).